Harold Beauchamp: Marriage and children

 Annie Beauchamp had six children.
 Leslie, the youngest, was their only son.
-Almost their entire married life was spent in one corner of Thorndon though in 1893 they did move to a larger house, Chesney Wold, in semi-rural Karori.
-1898 found them back in Thorndon and aside from a few years from 1916 in Wadestown in a house with spectacular views where Annie died, that small part of Thorndon remained the centre of family life.
+Almost their entire married life was spent in one corner of Thorndon; in 1893 they moved to a larger house, Chesney Wold, in semi-rural Karori.
+In 1898, they moved back to Thordon and aside from a few years from 1916 in Wadestown in a house with spectacular views where Annie died, that small part of Thorndon remained the centre of family life.

 The three eldest daughters attended Queen's College, London between 1903 and 1906.
-After their return Beauchamp's personal life took several turns for the worse.
+After this time, Beauchamp experienced multiple deaths in the family.
 His father Arthur died in Nelson in 1910.
 In the First World War his only son Leslie was killed in Ypres Salient, Belgium in October 1915, aged 21.
 His mother Mary died in 1917.
-His wife Annie's health deteriorated and she died in Wellington on 8 August 1918 aged 54.
+Annie's health deteriorated and she died in Wellington on 8 August 1918 aged 54.

-In January 1920 he married widowed Laura Kate Bright, "one of Annie's best friends".
+In January 1920 he married widowed Laura Kate Bright, "one of Annie's best friends."
 In January 1923, his daughter Katherine Mansfield died of tuberculosis in Fontainebleau, France.